takelwerk/takelship/README.md

 takelship/compose/projects/<projectname>/run-docker
 ```

-If you intend to run the compose project *only on your host* (and not in a takelship) you can remove the `takelship/cache` directory to free disk space.

 You have used the takelship as a one-time command to create and preconfigure a `docker compose` project.
 Used this way, `ship` becomes a `docker compose` project generator.

 ## tea command line tool